stevejay/artfullylondon-api/README.md

 ## Todo

-- Improve the AWS Cognito serverless configuration.
-(I think serverless supports AWS Cognito configuration now.)
+- Add AWS Cognito serverless configuration to the serverless files?
+(I think serverless supports AWS Cognito configuration now.
+Problem is it is not needed locally.)
-- Outer describe(s) on every test file
-- do I need to add cloudwatch:PutMetricData permission?
+- Do I need to add cloudwatch:PutMetricData permission?
-- encoding issue with params in lambda integration?
+- Is there an encoding issue with params in lambda integration when using serverless local?
-- event service search index sns iteration
+- Implement event service search index sns iteration.
+- See about CORS origin restrictions for getting images from resized and original S3 buckets.
+- Delete the staging table 'artfullylondon-development-iteration-log'
+- Improve error handling on iterators.

 ## Info